-All community pharmacies in Bedford Borough can access interpreting and translation services which are commissioned by NHSE&I. The service involves interpreting, transcription and translation of spoken and non-spoken languages.
+All community pharmacies in Bedford Borough can access interpreting and translation services, which are commissioned by NHSE&I. The service involves interpreting, transcription and translation of spoken and non-spoken languages.
 These services have been commissioned to support the Accessible Information Standard (2016), which aims to ensure that people who have a disability, impairment or sensory loss are provided with information that they can easily read or understand with support, to enhance communication with services.

 The providers are DA Languages for spoken languages and Language Empire for non-spoken languages.
-Summary of availability for bookable appointments is below:
+Summary of availability for bookable appointments is in Table K1:

-Table 1: Availability for bookable appointments for language assistance - T T 9 9
+Table K1: Availability for bookable appointments for language assistance